How to Get Boys to do Chores (without complaining)

 Here's an example.
 If your son is throws a fit because you asked him to empty the dishwasher, you could say something like "You're the only one who knows where everything goes."

-Or if he rolls his eyes when you ask him to feed the baby, you could say something like "I know I can trust you because you're so gentle and kind to him/her."
+Or if he rolls his eyes when you ask him to feed the baby, you could say something like "I know I can trust you because you have so much empathy and you're so gentle and kind to him/her."
 Try it.
 It works.

 Boys Need a Chores Role Model